 By the way, some Barclaycard Ring cardholders have reported some flexibility in getting higher credit limits when they called and requested one.
 So if you aren’t satisfied with the limit you receive, you can call Barclaycard customer service at (866) 928-8598.

-You can request a Barclaycard credit limit increase online or by calling the number on the back of your card.
+You can get a Barclaycard credit limit increase either online or by calling the number you see on the back of your card.
 You’re not guaranteed an increase with either method, but there’s a good way to estimate your chances.
-You’re more likely to get a Barclaycard credit limit increase if you’ve had your account for at least 6 months, you’ve always paid on time, and you haven’t seen any big drops in your credit score recently.
-Just keep in mind that if you ask for an increase, Barclaycard will do a … read full answerhard inquiry into your credit report, which will cause a temporary drop in your score.
+It is also possible to get an automatic credit limit increase from Barclays.… read full answer

 How to Request a Barclaycard Credit Limit Increase:

 On the next page, click on “Request a credit line increase” again.